nmathew1929/wordle/README.md

 # wordle

-wordle made with functional react
+wordle clone made with functional react

 ## TODO

 - make it responsive for mobile
+- add styling fo better user experience.
 - add game directions
-- make a header
-- apply styles after enter (bug)
+- refactor components to use global context more.